polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

-The above four Active Events are invoked by other parts of the system, and will throw an exception, if the currently logged in user does not have access to reading or writing to some specific folder or path.
-The default access is as follows.
+The above four Active Events are invoked by other parts of the system, and will throw an exception, if the currently logged in user does not have access to reading or writing to some specific folder or file.

 ## Default file access in Phosphorus Five